 And tape pages together.

 To choose your size, place your hand on the pattern and choose a size that is at least 3/4″ larger than your hand around all sides.
+The palm and thumb are connected in one piece on this mitten pattern.

 You can choose to size up or down based on the stretchiness of your fabric and your mitten size preference.